Genpact: Recent developments

+On February 9, 2024, Balkrishan Kalra (“BK”) assumed the role of President and CEO.
+He replaced Tiger Tyagarajan, who retired.

 In September 2020, UK Medicines and Healthcare products Regulatory Agency contracted Genpact to supply an Artificial intelligence software tool to process the expected high volume of COVID-19 vaccine Adverse drug reactions to ensure that no details from the ADRs reaction texts are missed.
 MHRA and Genpact announced an expansion of the partnership in January 2022.
 In August 2021, Genpact signed a multi-year digital transformation contract with Coca-Cola Beverages in Africa.

 During the COVID-19 pandemic, Genpact opened its internal learning and reskilling platform, "Genome", to public access.

 That same year, the company expanded its operations in Germany, and was added to the S&P 400 Mid-Cap Index.
 The company also signed an agreement with the National Institute of Industrial Engineering in Mumbai to establish a Digital Manufacturing and Supply Chain center, supporting the transformation from traditional to digital manufacturing.

 In 2022, Genpact was added to the Bloomberg Gender Equality Index.